sundial-protocol/docs/technical-spec/4-proof-protocol/1-fraud-proof-catalogue.rst

-.. _h:fraud-proof-catalogue:

 Fraud proof catalogue
 =====================

-Midgard uses a key-unordered linked list (see `[h:key-ordered-list] <#h:key-ordered-list>`__) to track all possible categories of fraud that can occur in Midgard blocks.
-Every enforced Midgard ledger rule (see `[h:ledger-rules-and-fraud-proofs] <#h:ledger-rules-and-fraud-proofs>`__) must be represented by a fraud proof category indicating the violation of that rule.
+Sundial uses a key-unordered linked list (see `[h:key-ordered-list] <#h:key-ordered-list>`__) to track all possible categories of fraud that can occur in Sundial blocks.
+Every enforced Sundial ledger rule (see `[h:ledger-rules-and-fraud-proofs] <#h:ledger-rules-and-fraud-proofs>`__) must be represented by a fraud proof category indicating the violation of that rule.